zhoujt1994/scHiCluster/README.md

 ## Usage
 ### Clustering
+HiCluster uses linear convolution and random walk with restart to impute the chromatin contact matrices for each cell and each chromosome separately.
+The imputed matrices are then concatenated and used for embedding, visualation and clustering.
 #### Data format
-You need to prepare your Hi-C contact matrices in a sparse matrix format.
-You need three columns separated by tab, representing the interacting bins and the number of reads supporting the interaction.
-The name of the file need to be your cell name, followed by the chromosome name.
+The impute file format for scHiCluster is the sparse format contact matrices.
+For each cell and each chromosome, the input file should contain three columns separated by tab, representing the interacting bins and the number of reads supporting the interaction.
+The name of the file need to be in the format of '{cell_id}_{chromosome}.txt'.
 For example, at 1mb resolution, if there are 10 reads supporting the interaction between chr1:1000000-2000000 and chr1:5000000-6000000, then you should have a line as
 > 1 5 10.0